Sulcalization: Phonetic status

-Unlike the more standard definition of sulcalization, grooved fricatives involve the sides of the tongue focusing the airstream on the teeth, producing a more intense sound, typically associated with sibilants.
-J. C. Catford observed that the degree of tongue grooving differs between places of articulation as well as between languages; however, no language is known to contrast sibilants based purely on the presence or absence of tongue grooving.
+J. C. Catford observed that the degree of tongue grooving differs between places of articulation as well as between languages; however, no language is known to phonemically contrast fricatives based purely on the presence or absence of tongue grooving.
+Nonetheless, linguists sometimes make a phonetic distinction for certain fricative allophones that occur at the same place of articulation as a grooved or slit counterpart.